-- Apply to the PTA Technical Program links for all forms are located on the PTA Program Webpage during the open window - Applications are accepted June 13 September 30, 2022 - All required forms must be submitted by deadline (completed electronically): - Technical Program Application - Drug Screen & Criminal Background Check Policy Statement - Introduction to the Profession Assignment - Essential Functions of a PTA Student Form - Work Verification Form (if applicable) - Verification of Military Service (if applicable) - Verification of Current Health Related Certification (if applicable) - Notification of Conditional Acceptance by October 21, 2022 - Conditional acceptance notification letters are sent electronically to the student's NWFSC student email account - \circ $\;$ Students are given 5 business days to accept or decline the offer $\;$
+- Apply to the PTA Technical Program: When the application cycle opens, all students in the Pre-PTA General Education Cohort will receive an email to their NWFSC student account with application instructions.
+The links for all forms are also located on the PTA Program Webpage during the current application period. - Applications are accepted July 11 September 29, 2023 - All required forms must be submitted by deadline (completed electronically): - Technical Program Application (COMPLETE FIRST) - Drug Screen & Criminal Background Check Policy Statement - Introduction to the Profession Assignment - Essential Functions of a PTA Student Form - Work Verification Form (if applicable) - Verification of Military Service (if applicable) - Verification of Current Health Related Certification (if applicable)

+• Notification of Conditional Acceptance by October 21, 2023

+Conditional acceptance notification letters are sent electronically to the student's NWFSC student email account.
+Students are given 5 business days to accept or decline the offer.
+It is important to monitor the college email account regularly.